-The Board believes that effective independence and oversight are currently being maintained through the Board Leadership Structure detailed beginning on page 8 of this Proxy statement, and through the Company's sound Corporate Governance Guidelines and Policies as set forth on pages 9 through 13 of this Proxy Statement and which also can be found on our website.
-The independence of the Board as a whole satisfies both Company and New York Stock Exchange guidelines and independence standards, as ten of twelve current directors are outside independent directors, and the Audit, Compensation, and Governance Committees are all composed entirely of independent outside directors.
+The Company Maintains Effective and Progressive Governance Practices.
+The Board believes that effective independence and oversight are currently being maintained through the Board Leadership Structure detailed beginning on page 9 of this Proxy Statement, and through the Company's sound Corporate Governance Guidelines and Policies as set forth on pages 10 through 14 of this Proxy Statement and which also can be found on our website.
+The independence of the Board as a whole satisfies both Company and New York Stock Exchange guidelines and independence standards, as eleven of twelve current directors are outside independent directors, and the Audit, Compensation, and Governance Committees are all composed entirely of independent outside directors.
 Moreover, the Board routinely holds scheduled sessions of independent directors at each Board meeting, and each director may originate action items for the Board's agenda.
+In addition, the Board has adopted practices that increase its accountability to shareholders including, the adoption of "proxy access" By-Law provisions.
+Our lead independent director, Mr. Rogel, was actively involved in discussions with shareholders during the past year regarding topics such as proxy access and Board diversity.